KhronosGroup/Vulkan-Samples/samples/extensions/full_screen_exclusive/README.md

 ## Overview

-This code sample demonstrates how to incorporate Vulkan ```VK_EXT_full_screen_exclusive ``` extension.
-One shall notice that, this extension provides a solution for full screen exclusion issue on Windows platform, which its application window cannot correctly adapt a ture exclusive mode.
+This code sample demonstrates how to incorporate the Vulkan extension ```VK_EXT_full_screen_exclusive ```.
+This extension provides a solution for the full screen exclusion issue on Windows platform, which its application window cannot correctly adapt the ture exclusive mode.
 Notice that, ```VK_EXT_full_screen_exclusive ``` is applicable on Windows platform alone.

 ## Introduction

-This sample provides a detailed procedure, which activates full screen exclusive mode on Windows applications.
-Users may choose application display mode from: 1) windowed, 2) borderless fullscreen, and 3) exclusive fullscreen using ```keyboard input events```.
-As ```VK_EXT_full_screen_exclusive``` extension works specifically for Windows platform, the mentioned feature only applies to the Windows platform.
-On other platforms, this sample simply renders a triangle (e.g., ```hello_triangle```).
+This sample provides a detailed procedure to activate full screen exclusive mode on Windows applications.
+Users can switch display mode from: 1) windowed, 2) borderless fullscreen, and 3) exclusive fullscreen using ```keyboard input events```, while running this sample on the Windows platform.

 ## *Reminder

 This is an optional section.

-It is commonly confusing when new users attempted to apply the full screen exclusive extension the very first time.
-One must notice that, by configuring the ```swapchain create info``` using full screen exclusive extension variables or functions **DOES NOT** automatically set the application window to full screen mode.
-In fact, it merely configures the ```swapchain``` to provide the correct ```swapchain images``` for its application window.
-Hence, it is important to follow the correct procedure to activate the full screen exclusive
+One must notice that, by configuring the ```swapchain create info``` using full screen exclusive extension **DOES NOT** automatically set the application window to full screen mode.
+In fact, it only configures the ```swapchain``` to provide the correct ```swapchain images``` for a full screened application.
+The following procedure shows how to activate full screen exclusive mode correctly:
-mode:

 1) recreate the ```swapchain``` using ```full screen exclusive``` related features.
-2) recreate the ```frame buffers``` with that ```swapchain``` created in the previous step.
+2) recreate the ```frame buffers``` with the new ```swapchain```.
 3) configure the application window to **fullscreen mode** by using windowing SDK (e.g., ```Windows``` or ```GLFW``` commands, etc.)
 4) execute the ```acquire full screen exclusive EXT``` call.